K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 # <a name="8"/>3.
 Road Name Address Service

 ### <a name="9"/>3.1.
 Obtain Road Name Address
-To build a road name address on its own DBMS, you must first obtain a road name address.
+To build a road name address on its DBMS, you must first obtain a road name address.
 This information can be downloaded from the "Road Name Address Information System" ([***http://www.juso.go.kr***](http://www.juso.go.kr)).

 Select "Provide Address" -> "Provide Road Name Address DB" on the main screen when you access the site as shown below.
 >![api_platform_dorojuso_02]